 HubSpot also allows people to add CAPTCHAs, which are the questions at the end of a form that require people to confirm they’re not a robot.
 These act as a second layer of protection against spam.

 Lastly, HubSpot allows you to block specific email providers and domains that you determine are unnecessary to receive submissions from.

 If you receive the same feedback repeatedly from your website visitors, try altering the form or adding different form fields to improve the experience for your leads.

-You can do this by going to the web form on your website, completing it as a lead would and making sure you receive an email notification about the form being completed.
-If it doesn’t work, try working through the email notification set up again.
+You can do this by going to the web form on your website, completing it as a lead would, and making sure you receive an email notification about the completed form.
+If it doesn’t work, try working through the email notification set-up again.